blog

 4. Toast to Good Cheer

-Philly’s Gayborhood and surrounding areas are home to some of the most well-known LBGTQ+ bars and clubs in the city.
+Philadelphia's Midtown Village — also known as the Gayborhood — and surrounding areas are home to some of the most recognizable LBGTQ+ bars and clubs in the city.
 These landmarks are regular stops for both community members and allies, creating an inclusive and exciting atmosphere for all.
 Highlights include:

 Photo Credit: ©VISIT PHILADELPHIA®.